constellation-daq/Constellation/docs/operator_guide/tutorials/missioncontrol.md

 Before moving on to rectifying this issue, it is worth taking a look at the top part of the window.
 Besides the information about the group and number of connected satellites, there is also a state information.
 This includes the lowest state of all satellites.
-If the state is "mixed", meaning that not all satellites have the same state, the lowest state is followed by "≊".
+If the state is "mixed", meaning that not all satellites have the same state, the lowest state is followed by "≊" as show in {numref}`fig-mc-init`.

 ```{seealso}
 More details on the Constellation finite state machine and its different states and transitions can be found in the